 Data Protection Consulting Limited is a UK based company.
-You can contact our business and our Data Protection Specialist at 76 Stanton Road, Burton upon Trent, Staffordshire, DE15 9RS and at email@example.com
+You can contact our business and our Data Protection Specialist at 28, Hawthorne Avenue, Willerby, Hull, HU10 6JQ and at firstname.lastname@example.org

 We provide data protection consulting services to other businesses and our activities include communication with clients’ human representatives to facilitate the provision of services and relationship management.
 This is processing necessary to fulfil a contract with the client and it is in our legitimate business interests to build a relationship with client representatives.
-For this purpose we have records of representatives’ name and work contact details, job title, and employer’s name; basically the information you might provide to us on a business card.
-In fact, you are the most likely source of this information although we might receive information about your colleagues from your “out of office” email response.
+For this purpose we have records of representatives’ name and work contact details, job title, and employer’s name; basically the information that might be provided on a business card.
+In fact, client representatives themselves are the most likely source of this information although we might receive information about colleagues from “out of office” email responses.

 Most of this information is in Microsoft Exchange and we routinely hold emails for 12 months minimum, so we might have records going back a maximum of 18 months.
 Where client representatives are named in documents, we retain these for the duration of the contract with the client and for six years thereafter.
 Information held in invoices (contact name and work email address) is retained for seven years for tax purposes in a hosted accounting system, Xero.

-Where Xero transfers personal data outside of the EEA, it only transfers to countries that have been identified as providing adequate protection or by entering into agreements using the EU Model Clauses.
+Where Xero transfers personal data outside of the EEA, it only transfers to countries that have been identified as providing adequate protection or by entering into agreements using the EU Standard Contract Clauses.
 See Xero’s privacy notice here https://www.xero.com/uk/about/terms/privacy/

 Information in our accounting records will be shared with HMRC, the courts and our accountants as necessary to meet our legal obligations.

 We hold some of this information in Microsoft Exchange and we routinely hold emails for 12 months minimum, so we might have records going back a maximum of 18 months.
-If we receive a request to unsubscribe from our newsletter we action that request before the next mailing but the hosted system we use retains the email address to ensure that we don’t accidentally add you back onto the mailing list.
+If we receive a request to unsubscribe from our newsletter we action that request before the next mailing.
+We keep an unsubscribe list so that we don’t accidentally add people back onto the mailing list in the future.
 Rejected newsletters may be followed up with an email from us and the email address is unsubscribed after three bounces.
-The newsletter is sent either from our own website or using a third party service provider, icontact, a UK based company.

 Acting as a data processor